 Here, then, are 6 Hollywood stars buried in New England.

 The Academy Award winning actress was born in Hartford, Conn., into a privileged and liberal family.
-Her mother, Katharine Houghton Hepburn, was a women’s rights activists and brought her daughter to protests and demonstrations.
+Her mother, Katharine Houghton Hepburn, brought her daughter to women’s rights protests and demonstrations.

 In 1928, she graduated from Bryn Mawr College, where she got interested in the theater.
 After graduation she struggled on stage, including a summer in Ivoryton, Conn., at the Ivoryton Playhouse.
 Her breakthrough role came in The Warrior’s Husband, which led to her first film, Bill of Divorcement, directed by George Cukor.